samsalinasTec/DashboardIncomeCloud/README.md

 This project was developed for a marketing company; however, for security reasons, all sensitive information has been replaced, simulating a cloud services company.
 Additionally, for each section of the “ETL,” only examples based on the original code have been used (since it contained explicit references to important company information).
+Moreover, the dashboard mentioned here is not included in this GitHub repository due to its file size.
+However, you can view it directly at the following URL: []

 However, the code is essentially the same as what was used for the real ETL.
 If you want a deeper understanding of the project—whether to resolve very specific questions or to learn how certain problems were solved in order to replicate this project—feel free to contact me.